Eliteyyy001/Team-CollaborativeWebsite/README.md

 **Inventory Backend**
 This feature provides the backend logic for adding prodcuts, creating a way for admins to view products and stock levels, the ability to edit product details, adjust stock quantities, delete inactive products, and create inventory updates when admins make changes to products.
 This logic also blocks negative stock.

+**Sales Backend**
+This feature provides the complete backend logic for processing and storing completed sales transactions.
+It connects the POS checkout process directly to the database and ensures inventory updates occur in real time.

+The Sales Backend includes:

+- Creation of `Sale` records when a cashier completes checkout
+  - Stores `saleDateTime`, `totalAmount`, and `userID`
+- Automatic creation of `SaleItem` records at the same time as the sale
+  - Stores `prodID`, `quantity`, `itemPrice`, and `inventoryMovement`
+- Real-time inventory deduction when a sale is completed
+- Logging of inventory movement tied directly to each sale
+- Ability to view a list of completed sales
+- Ability to view total transaction amounts
+- Ability to view line items inside a sale (product, quantity, and price)
+- Prevention of inconsistent inventory data through immediate database updates

   ## Usage Instructions

   **Freshfold Database**